LucasRothe/PhD-Calculations/README.md

 # PhD Computation Files

 ## :dart: About
-This repository contains all computaion flies which were used with in the Ph.D. thesis of ***Lucas Rothe***.
+This repository contains all computaion files which were used within my Ph.D. thesis.
+Additionally, one will find the graphical representation of the calculation.

+## :card_index_dividers: Data Storage

+## :recycle: Workflow